nids2001/scirun.pages/IschemiaTutorial.md

 the mesh of the Diffusion Tensor Image.
 The result is a field that has the segmentation projected onto the same grid as the vector data.

-The mapped segmentation can now be used to mask out any data that is located outside of the heart.
+<a name="calculator-module"></a>The mapped segmentation can now be used to mask out any data that is located outside
+of the heart.
 In order to mask the data we use the general purpose calculator module, called **CalculateFieldData**.